microup/vbalancer/readme.md

 ## Important: need set ENV to run

-To run need to set an environment os "ProxyPort" and path to config file "ConfigFile"
+For normal run a VBalancer, it needs to set an environment OS "ProxyPort" and path to config file "ConfigFile".

 ## Settings